Featuring ACE2 binding SARS-CoV and SARS-CoV-2 through a conserved evolutionary pattern of amino acid residues: Introduction

 The human coronaviruses hCoV-HKU1, hCoV-229E, hCoV-NL63, and hCoV-OC43, cause mild to moderate upper respiratory tract infections \cite{weiss-2005}, while SARS-CoV and SARS-CoV-2 cause severe respiratory diseases, with SARS-CoV-2 being far more lethal than SARS-CoV.
 SARS-CoV strains vary enormously in infectivity, which can be connected to their binding affinities to hACE2 \cite{cui-2019-nature}.
 This binding affinity, in turn, can be correlated with disease severity in humans \cite{li-2005-embo}.

-While RBD in spike proteins is determinant for the virus-receptor interaction, the active residues lie at the receptor-binding motif (RBM), which is part of RBD and plays a fundamental role binding the outer surface of their receptors \cite{hoffmann-2020,cui-2019-nature,letko-2020,wan-2020,li-2005-science309}.
+While RBD in spike proteins is determinant for the virus-receptor interaction, the active residues lie at the receptor-binding motif (RBM), which is part of RBD and plays a fundamental role binding the outer surface of their receptors \cite{hoffmann-2020,letko-2020,cui-2019-nature,wan-2020,li-2005-science309}.
 The importance of the RBM is further explored here in relation to its structural topology.
-Thus, instead of analysing specific residues that make contacts with ACE2 after binding, we followed the molecular origin that drives the viral attachment to this cell receptor.
+Thus, instead of only analysing specific residues that make contacts with ACE2 after binding, we go a step further and track the molecular origin that drives the viral attachment to this cell receptor.
 This investigation has revealed a highly conserved amino acid residue sequence Tyr-Gly-Phe (YGF) in coronavirus variants that employ this receptor.
-Thus, we hypothesize that the short sequence YGF is vital for RBD-ACE2 interaction because of the formation of the hydrophobic pocket proper to the receptor specificity \cite{wan-2020,wu-2012,lan-2020-nature,he-2020}, as exposed next.
-It is likely that SARS-CoV and SARS-CoV-2 strains able to use ACE2 proteins have adapted their RBM along the viral evolution to explore this YGF-based mechanism to infect host cells.
+Consequently, we hypothesize that the short sequence YGF is vital for RBD-ACE2 interaction because of the formation of a hydrophobic pocket proper to the receptor specificity \cite{wan-2020,wu-2012,lan-2020-nature,he-2020}.
+Moreover, we recognize that a similar binding mechanism is characteristic of the interaction between ubiquitin-associated (UBA) domain proteins and ubiquitin.
+In this vein, we conclude that is plausible that SARS-CoV and SARS-CoV-2 strains able to use ACE2 proteins have adapted their RBM along the viral evolution to explore such a mechanism to infect host cells.